Tanystropheus: Polish and German species

 The first Tanystropheus specimens to be described were found in the mid-19th century.
 They included eight large vertebrae from the Upper Muschelkalk of Germany, and a partial skeleton from the Lower Keuper of Poland.
 These geological units occupy part of the Middle Triassic, from the latest Anisian to middle Ladinian stages.
 Though the fossils were initially given the name Macroscelosaurus by Count Georg Zu Münster, the publication containing this name is lost and its genus is considered a nomen oblitum.
 In 1855, Hermann von Meyer supplied the name Tanystropheus conspicuus, the type species of Tanystropheus, to the fossils.
 They were later regarded as Tanystropheus fossils undiagnostic relative to other species, rendering T. conspicuus a nomen dubium possibly synonymous with T. hydroides.

+Over 500 "Tanystropheus conspicuus" specimens have been recovered from a Lower Keuper bonebed near the Silesian village of Miedary.
+This is the largest known concentration of Tanystropheus fossils, more than double the number collected from Monte San Giorgio.
+Though the Miedary specimens are individually limited to isolated postcranial bones, they are preserved in three dimensions and show great potential for elucidating the morphology of the genus.
+The Miedary locality represents an isolated brackish body of water close to the coast, and the abundance of Tanystropheus fossils suggests that it was an animal well-suited for this kind of habitat.

 In the late 1900s, Friedrich von Huene named several dubious Tanystropheus species from Germany and Poland.
 T. posthumus, from the Norian of Germany, was later reevaluated as an indeterminate theropod vertebra and a nomen dubium.
 Several more von Huene species, including "Procerosaurus cruralis", "Thecodontosaurus latespinatus", and "Thecodontosaurus primus", have been reconsidered as indeterminate material of Tanystropheus or other archosauromorphs.

 One of Von Huene's species appears to be valid: T. antiquus, from the Gogolin Formation of Poland, was based on cervical vertebrae which were proportionally shorter than those of other Tanystropheus species.
 Long considered destroyed in World War II, several T. antiquus fossils were rediscovered in the late 2010s.
 The proportions of T. antiquus fossils are easily distinguishable, and it is currently considered a valid species of archosauromorph, though its referral to the genus Tanystropheus has been questioned.
 The Gogolin Formation ranges from the upper Olenekian (latest part of the Early Triassic) to the lower Anisian in age.
 Assuming they belong within Tanystropheus, the fossils of T. antiquus may be the oldest in the genus.
 Specimens likely referable to T. antiquus are also known from throughout Germany and the fossiliferous Winterswijk site in the Netherlands.

-Other Tanystropheus fossils

-In the 1880s, E.D.
-Cope named three supposed new Tanystropheus species (T. bauri, T. willistoni, and T. longicollis) from the Late Triassic Chinle Formation in New Mexico.
-However, these fossils were later determined to be tail vertebrae belonging to theropod dinosaurs, which were named under the new genus Coelophysis.
-Authentic Tanystropheus specimens from the Makhtesh Ramon in Israel were described as a new species, T. haasi, in 2001.
-However, this species may be dubious due to the difficulty of distinguishing its vertebrae from T. conspicuus or T. longobardicus.
-Another new species, T. biharicus, was described from Romania in 1975.
-It has also been considered possibly synonymous with T. longobardicus.
-A Tanystropheus-like vertebra from the middle Ladinian Erfurt Formation (Lettenkeuper) of Germany was described in 1846 as one of several fossils gathered under the name "Zanclodon laevis".
-Though likely the first Tanystropheus fossil to be discovered, the vertebra is now lost, and surviving jaw fragments and other fossil scraps of "Zanclodon laevis" represent indeterminate archosauriforms with no relation to Tanystropheus.